 of understanding of immigrants and refugee women in Norway?
-Can art challenge the traditional representation of this group of people?
 What's the situation for immigrant women married to Norwegian men in rural communities?
 What kind of role can they have in the local community?
 Can they unfold on their own terms and use their expertise and experiences?

 The participants in the exhibition: Belaynesh Ashebiy (ER), Zhiping Mi Bjørk (CN), Marina Svendsen (RU), Chutikan Saosiri (TH), Sara Fesshaye (ER), Mebrat Hagos (ER), Dalia Brøndstad (LT), Beletset Hadush (ER), Torunn Bergsmo Stavrum (NO).
 Artist: Brynhild Bye-Tiller (NO).

 The exhibition contained three ways of framing: Documentary photography, miniature portraits and self portaits – all of the women who participated in the project.
 Three different ways to portray the women, hence the title: "Three ways of Framing".

 in their homes or at work or in school.
 The goal was to produce a truthful, objective and candid photography describing a reality often difficult to access and a little-known part of the Norwegian society.
 To make a human interest story with an accountable narrative which shows bits and pieces of their everyday-life, which is

 What happens when an Eritrean refugee is depicted in a portrait miniature most common for wealthy Europeans of 1600-1700’s?
 I arranged a temporarily studio in Verraparken with a black background on a stage, making small-scaled tondo (circular) photographs with a smooth painterly transition from light to dark.

 During the photo workshop the participants got an assignment: "Take a self portrait".
 They all dared to ask themselves